EUSR CAT2 safe digging training with vacuum excavation and hand-dig demonstration

 What is the pass mark for the written assessment?

-Can EUS CAT1 and EUS CAT2 be delivered on the same day?
+Can EUSR CAT1 and EUSR CAT2 be delivered on the same day?

 Yes.
-Sygma Solutions offers a combined EUS CAT1 and CAT2 training day for teams who need both qualifications.
+Sygma Solutions offers a combined EUSR CAT1 and CAT2 training day for teams who need both qualifications.
 Contact us for pricing and logistics for combined delivery.

-How does EUS CAT2 relate to the ProQual CAT2 Safe Dig qualification?
+How does EUSR CAT2 relate to the ProQual CAT2 Safe Dig qualification?

-EUS CAT2 and ProQual CAT2 cover the same operational area: safe excavation near buried services.
-ProQual CAT2 is assessed against a broader and more detailed criteria framework, whereas EUS CAT2 follows the EUSR specification.
+EUSR CAT2 and ProQual CAT2 cover the same operational area: safe excavation near buried services.
+ProQual CAT2 is assessed against a broader and more detailed criteria framework, whereas EUSR CAT2 follows the EUSR specification.
 Both are industry-recognised qualifications.
 The right choice depends on your organisation's competency framework requirements.
 Sygma offers both.

 What STATS plans are needed for the course?